 Deductions are allowed for extraordinary burdens such as:

-- Deductions for children who are being educated in Germany or abroad (within limitations), who are older than 18, and living outside the parents' household amounting to EUR 924 per annum.
+- Deductions for children who are being educated in Germany or abroad (within limitations), who are older than 18, and living outside the parents' household amounting to EUR 924 per year.
 If the child lives abroad, the amount may be reduced by the standard of living of the appropriate country.
-A child's own income of more than EUR 624 will also reduce the deduction.

 - Further deductions may be granted, for example, for handicapped family members and expenses for household help.

 The allowances shown below are deductible in computing taxable income.

 |Investor's allowance (for interest, dividends, and capital gains)

 |Child allowance - per child registered in Germany

 Fixed assets and intangibles are subject to depreciation or amortisation.

 For businesses common tax deductions are: